-While dancing is generally a popular form of exercise, it is now
+While dancing is generally a popular form of

 medically proven that dancing, and especially the Argentine